pjtunstall/mad/framework-plan.md

 instructions.style.display = "flex";
 ```

-It concludes by styling the the player character elements in the `playerSprites` array.
-To each `playerSprites[i]`, where `i` ranges over the length of the players array, `geneerateLevel()` assigns the class `bomberman` and sets the background image and initial position, i.e. frame, of the walking animation, then appends the playerSprites to the grid.
+It concludes by creating and styling the the player character elements in the `playerSprites` array.
+To each `playerSprites[i]`, where `i` ranges over the length of the players array, `generateLevel()` assigns the class `bomberman` and sets the background image and initial position, i.e. frame, of the walking animation, then appends each player sprite to the grid.

 ```javascript
 playerSprites = [];